E Bukura e Dheut

 E Bukura e Dheut (the "Beauty of the Earth" or "Earthly Beauty") is an epithet in Albanian mythology and folklore, used in some traditions for a crafty fairy, and in other traditions for a chthonic/earth goddess, the counterpart of e Bukura e Detit (the Beauty of the Sea) and i Bukuri i Qiellit (the Beauty of the Sky).
-As a goddess of the underworld and at the same time a personification of springtime, the Beauty of the Earth is evidently an epithet of the Albanian equivalent of the Ancient Greek Persephone, which is considered to be Prende, the Albanian dawn goddess, goddess of love, beauty, fertility, health, and protector of women, also referred to as Zoja e Bukuris "Goddess/Lady of Beauty".

 In central Albanian folklore E Bukura e Dheut appears as the sister of e Bukura e Detit and the consort of Baba Tomor.

 The quest for the e Bukura e Dheut is a very popular and frequent motif in Albanian folktales: the princely hero must search for or rescue the Earthly Beauty, even going into her mystical underworld palace.

 Role

-E Bukura e Dheut is beauty itself, golden-haired, but may also appear in the form of an arap with black skin.
-She may be a good spirit or (more often) evil, with magical powers the derive from her dress, and lives in the underworld, where her palace is guarded by a three-headed dog, a kuçedra and all sorts of other weird and wonderful creatures.
+E Bukura e Dheut is beauty made manifest, radiating with golden hair.
+She may be a good spirit or (more often) evil, with magical powers that derive from her dress, and lives in the underworld, where her palace is guarded by a three-headed dog, a kuçedra and all sorts of other weird and wonderful creatures.
 She is sometimes described as always ready to help, and so powerful that she can undertake tasks that would normally be the province of God or of an angel.

 In some traditions e Bukura e Dheut is a chthonic goddess of the underworld or earth goddess, (Note: In a German-language review of a book of Albanian folktales, the reviewer cited that many figures of Albanian mythology appear in the book.
 He also described Bukura e Dheut in the following terms: die Schone der Erde, d. i. die Gottin der Unterwelt, des Frühlings und des Wachstums ("the Beauty of the Earth, i.e., the Goddess of the Underworld, of Spring and of Growth").)
 The ancestors of the Albanians presumably had in common with the Ancient Greek theogony the tripartite division of the administration of the world into heaven, sea, and underworld, and in the same functions as the Greek deities Zeus, Poseidon, and Hades, they would have worshiped the deities referred to as the Beauty of the Sky (i Bukuri i Qiellit), the Beauty of the Sea (e Bukura e Detit), and the Beauty of the Earth (e Bukura e Dheut).
 The phrases "the Beauty of the Sea" and "the Beauty of the Earth" are kept to refer to figures of Albanian folk beliefs and fairy tales, "the Beauty of the Sky" continues to be used in Albanian to refer to the monotheistic God.
 In central Albanian folklore, e Bukura e Dheut is the wife of Baba Tomor.